magentabusiness/magentabusiness.github.io/docs/iot-gateway/custom/methods-and-datatypes.md

 ##### Uplink converter convert method

-This method is used to convert data from the device to the ThingsBoard instance.
+This method is used to convert data from the device to the IoT Hub instance.
 It is good to return [**ConvertedData**](#converteddata) object(Depends on realization, but send_to_storage method from gateway service expects [**ConvertedData**](#converteddata) object).

 ##### Downlink converter convert method

-This method is used to convert data from the ThingsBoard instance to the device.
+This method is used to convert data from the IoT Hub instance to the device.
 Incoming data is a dictionary with key/value pairs that represent the data that should be sent to the device.
 This type of converter usually used for converting RPC or attribute updates from the platform instance to the device.
 Returned value may depend on realization of the converter.